Is there such a thing as work-life sanity? If there is, what apps help make it possible?

-The last-minute out-of-town client meeting that coincides with teacher conferences.
-The mid-week emergency plumbing situation at home.
-The realization that you’ll be preparing for an important new business pitch while also handling the last-minute details of your parents’ 50th wedding anniversary party.
-What’s the best way to handle the many work, home, and family demands, with only 24 hours in the day, and no clear way to keep it all together?
+Sometimes, despite our best laid plans, our work lives and personal lives have head-on collisions.
+Last-minute out-of-town client meetings coincide with teacher conferences.
+Sinks explode at home on our way out the door.
+Important new work projects share a deadline with a 50th wedding anniversary party, a graduation, or a wedding.
+So what’s the best way to handle the many work, home, and family demands, with only 24 hours in the day, and no clear way to keep it all together?

 Part of the answer, at least, could be residing right on your smartphone or tablet.
 Many productivity, calendaring, and other apps can do double duty in managing and coordinating your professional and personal lives.
 Here’s a roundup of some of the best apps for work-life sanity.

 Stuck in a tunnel during your commute?
 Waiting outside your daughter’s dance class?
 No Wif-Fi?
 No problem.
 Instapaper saves web pages (usually as text only) so that you can read them offline.There is nothing more freeing than clicking Instapaper’s “Read Later” bookmarklet at work, knowing that you can catch up with the article or website later, and make use of some of that “lost” time during the day.
 What’s equally convenient, the bookmarklet works with Google Reader, FlipBoard and over 140 other apps.
 You can even send links and long email messages to your Instapaper email address to read them later.
 This one is well worth the $4.99 price tag.

 The Cozi Family Organizer, a free app, was made with busy families in mind.
 Each family member can view, add and share items on the calendar, shopping list, task list, and family journal from the website, or from their smartphone or tablet.
 Reminders, sent via text message, can be set up in advance to make sure that all bases are covered.

 HomeSmarts (iPhone, iPad, Android)